 Keep your operating system and antivirus software up to date.
 Make sure you always use the latest versions.
 Regularly scan your device for viruses.

 Avoid using public WiFi networks to access online and mobile banking, as well as other financial services.

 or suspect fraud?

 - If you receive a message containing signs of a scam described above, please take a screenshot and save your contact information.
-Then block a sender and send the information to your personal manager or notify AMarkets’ customer support.
+Then block a sender and send the information to notify AMarkets’ customer support.

-- If someone calls you, introducing themselves as an AMarkets employee and asks to provide your full credit card number, SMS code, access code to online banking, verification codes to confirm a transaction or passwords, you must immediately end the conversation, hang up, block the number and inform your personal manager or AMarkets’ customer support service.
+- If someone calls you, introducing themselves as an AMarkets employee and asks to provide your full credit card number, SMS code, access code to online banking, verification codes to confirm a transaction or passwords, you must immediately end the conversation, hang up, block the number and inform AMarkets’ customer support service.

-- If you suspect that fraudsters have managed to gain access to your account, immediately change your password and report fraud to your personal manager or AMarkets’ customer support.
+- If you suspect that fraudsters have managed to gain access to your account, immediately change your password and report fraud to AMarkets’ customer support.